charasyn/Information/Project/Specification-Web.md

  - follow the information above to login the webpage
  - input the ticket information into the form
  - make sure that the system checks the ticket's name exists in the database.

+Why it is BAD?
+If you give this to someone else and assume that they won't read the specification, can they implement the test code directly based on what you described?
+We need to provide what is needed in details.